GuangchenW/FLIMari/docs/index.md

 ## Quickstart

-The [User Guide](user-guide/index.md) describes typical FLIMari workflows.
+The [Tutorials](user-guide/tutorials.md) showcase how to use the FLIMari plugin.

 The [About](about.md) page lists organizations and persons who contributed to the development of the plugin.